 How to Make Pesto from Any Green

-Alex: You don’t need expensive pine nuts or even basil to make basil.
+Alex: You don’t need expensive pine nuts or even basil to make pesto.
 In fact, experimenting with various greens, nuts, and cheeses is a great way to get a whole lot more pesto into your life.

 How to Make Pesto Out of Almost Anything